Home

 See Previous Photos Unknown Faces and Places

-The Church of God movement was led by Rev. John Winebrenner, (left) who resigned from the German Reformed Church to found the new church in 1826 in Harrisburg, PA.
-One of Winebrenner's chief colleagues was Rev. John Hickernell (right), who helped found Old Bethel, the first Church of God to be planted in Somerset County.
+The Church of God movement was led by Rev. John Winebrenner, who some years earlier had resigned from the German Reformed Church to found the new church in 1826 in Harrisburg, PA.
+One of Winebrenner's chief colleagues was Rev. John Hickernell, who helped found Old Bethel, the first Church of God to be planted in Somerset County.

 Hickernell's work at Old Bethel personally touched a number of our cousins who resided nearby.
 They included Harrison and Catherine (Minerd) Barnhouse, whom Hickernell married in May 1849 -- perhaps coinciding with an early visit to Kingwood.
 Early members were Charles and Adaline (Harbaugh) Minerd and their children, and Ephraim and Rosetta (Harbaugh) Minerd, whose family attended for several generations, and whose descendants are buried in the adjoining cemetery.
+Hickernell is known to have preached the dedicatory sermon at the church in 1858.
 Today the wood-frame building is gone, replaced by a modern brick structure across the road circa 1959-1960.
 Several Minerd descendants, including Olive (Faidley) Gary and Orion Nicklow, served on the building committee for that project.
 It was known among local residents as the "Winebrennarian Church."

 A widely respected authority on the Churches of God is none other than our cousin Dr. G. Richard Kern, whose wife Sharon (Sheldon) Kern is the daughter of Dorothy (Stoner) Sheldon and granddaughter of Letitia (Harbaugh) Stoner.
 Dick is the former President of the Winebrenner Theological Seminary in Findlay, OH, and retired Professor of History at the University of Findlay.
 The author of several books, Dick also has written many articles on "John Winebrenner and the Church of God" for The Church Advocate.